Fundraising Goal: $5,500

 Our Goal: $5,000

-With your help, we can continue providing expert garden educators, hands-on learning opportunities, and a guaranteed 10 outdoor lessons per year for each student—and expand our reach to even more kids at Georgetown Middle School.
+With your help, we can continue providing expert garden educators, hands-on learning opportunities, guarantee 10 outdoor lessons per year for each student—and expand our reach to even more kids throughout the Summer in partnership with local youth-serving organizations.

-• $500+ – Helps establish the new Georgetown Middle School garden!
+· $500+ – Helps establish the new community garden at Weathered Eye Farm!

-💚 Help us reach our $5,000 goal to grow healthier, happier, and more connected communities—and bring a garden to Georgetown Middle!
+💚 Help us reach our $5,000 goal to grow healthier, happier, and more connected communities in Sussex County!

 About SNAC Garden Foundation